open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 >
 > Transcription and editing: Diana Paola Americano Guerrero, Robert
 > Mies, Moritz Maxeiner & Julien Colomb
+>
+> Banner image: derived from an icon from the Gathering for Open Hardware Community (CC-BY) and photo from Julian Stirling.

 <img src="images/screenshot.png" alt="Screenshot of the interview." width="60%"/>